rich-coe/liferea/README.md

 - preform null check before use  (src/ui/item_list_view.c)
 - save feed parse error before trying auto discover; restore error if auto fails (src/feed_parser.c)

+18 Sep 2014
+- keep read (or un-toggled) items displayed in the search folder 'Unread' ('Important') until the user leaves the folder.   (src/item.h, src/itemlist.c, src/ui/item_list_view.c) Useful for double-clicks, keyboard accidents, and going back to the previous item.
+Also useful because the 'Unread' folder doesn't scroll as items are added like the main folder does and finding where you left off reading unread items is easier in the 'Unread' folder.
+I've been reading from the 'main' folder since I started using liferea because reading from 'Unread' was unsettling as the previous read item disappeared when reading from 'Unread', and it made it nigh on impossible to look at a previous item.

 This documentation was last updated for Liferea version 1.11 (02.06.2014).